pperret/rust-book-fr/FRENCH/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 sont soumis au principe de protection, tout comme les autres chemins.

 <!--
-Specifying a relative path with `use` is slightly different.
-Instead of starting from a name in the current scope, we must start the path given to `use` with the keyword `self`.
+You can also bring an item into scope with `use` and a relative path.
 Listing 7-12 shows how to specify a relative path to get the same behavior as in Listing 7-11.
 -->

-Importer un chemin relatif avec `use` est un peu différent.
-Au lieu de commencer à partir d'un nom dans la portée courante, nous devons commencer le chemin du `use` avec le mot-clé `self`.
+Vous pouvez aussi importer un élément dans portée avec `use` et un chemin relatif.
 L'encart 7-12 nous montre comment utiliser un chemin relatif pour obtenir le même résultat que l'encart 7-11.

 <!--